MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFR2e59ae33087414c-Community-Residential-Care/section-17.63.md

 (3) The community residential care provider must develop and implement written policies and procedures that prohibit mistreatment, neglect, and abuse of residents and misappropriation of resident property.

-(4) Except as provided in paragraph (j)(5)(ii) of this section, the community residential care provider must not employ individuals who -
+(4) Except as provided in paragraph (j)(5)(ii) of this section, the community residential care provider must not employ individuals who—

 (i) Have been convicted within 7 years by a court of law of any of the following offenses or their equivalent in a state or territory: